vleue/bevy_workshop/bevy-workshop/src/intro/application.md

 ## Default Bevy Plugins

-Default plugins are added to handle windowing, rendering, input, audio, ... are added.
-This application opens a windows then does nothing.
+Default plugins are added to handle windowing, rendering, input, audio, and more.
+This application opens a window and then does nothing.

 ```rust,no_run
 # extern crate bevy;